 - Fold in the grated carrots.

 - Transfer the batter to the prepared pan, smoothing it out with a rubber spatula.
-Bake until puffed and fragrant and a toothpick inserted in center comes out clean, about 25 minutes.
+Bake the cake until puffed and fragrant and a toothpick inserted in its center comes out clean, about 25 minutes.

-- Cool in pan on a cooling rack until completely cool, about 1 hour.
+- Cool the cake in the pan on a cooling rack until completely cool, about 1 hour.

-- When cake is completely cool, make the frosting: whisk the soft cream cheese, stevia and vanilla with a hand whisk until smooth and fluffy.
+- When the cake is completely cool, make the frosting: whisk the soft cream cheese, stevia, and vanilla with a hand whisk until smooth and fluffy.